-The Hillstream loach is a freshwater fish that looks awesome and doesn’t get the attention it merits.
-Fish and many other marine animals have the capacity to survive so long as they can live in so many environmental conditions.
+The Hillstream loach is a freshwater fish that looks gorgeous and doesn’t get too much attention.
+Fishes and many other marine animals have the capacity to survive so long as they can live in so many environmental conditions.

 But not only do they look really neat, they are easy to keep too.
 There are no big challenges you have to deal with when it comes to hillstream loach care, just keep the appropriate levels of water and they’re going to be good to go!